ghosert/VimProject/bootstrap_less/README.md

 $ make test
 ```

-I got errors for not found "connect" module, to fix, in current folder, run this:
+I got errors for not found "connect" module, to fix, in "./bootstrap" folder, run this:

 ```
 $ npm install connect # Install connect locally, this will generate ./bootstrap/node_modules